OSINT-TECHNOLOGIES/dpulse/README.md

 <img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/OSINT-TECHNOLOGIES/dpulse?label=Repository%20size"> <img alt="GitHub License" src="https://img.shields.io/github/license/OSINT-TECHNOLOGIES/dpulse?label=Licensed%20with&color=blue">

+**We are happy to announce that DPULSE is getting closer to its v1.0 release!**

+**We will publish a few more release candidates, where all existing bugs will be fixed and we will focus on improving the existing components of the program during release candidates phase!**

 > [!CAUTION]
 > DPULSE was created as a research tool, and it is not intended for criminal activities.
 Use DPULSE only on allowed domains and for legal purposes!